sverweij/dependency-cruiser/src/extract/transpile/jsx-implementation-rationale.md

     - do the various options have a common denominator (e.g. `babel-plugin-jsx` - maybe another one?)
   - `babel-plugin-transform-react-jsx` seems to be a reasonable common denominator.
 It just doesn't work on its own in most react project I've used it on.

-## Alternative: acorn with acorn-jsx (not chosen)
+## Alternative: acorn with acorn-jsx (chosen)

 - For this I introduced acorn-jsx in the extraction step.
 It's a relatively elegant solution; .js is correctly parsed without hitches, as is .jsx.
 In the latter case abstract syntax tree contains JSXxxx nodes.
 Also acorn-jsx is the 'official' jsx parser used by facebook.
 And babel.
 However ...
 - ... for extracting dependencies from the syntax tree I use the tree-walker included in acorn.
 This - understandably - chokes on the new-fangled JSXxxx nodes acorn-jsx uses.
 There's some solutions available for this

-  - use the `acorn-jsx-walk` package.
-It isn't updated for quite a long time, and doesn't seem to have a lot of traction (in downloads, stars or otherwise).
-It also uses quite a lot of dependencies (biggish) and the code base didn't seem as one I'd like to adopt.
+  - use the `acorn-jsx-walk` package. ~~It isn't updated for quite a long time, and doesn't seem to have a lot of traction (in downloads, stars or otherwise).
+It also uses quite a lot of dependencies (biggish) and the code base didn't seem as one I'd like to adopt.~~ _update 2020-11-16_: acorn-jsx-walk is dependency-less (now - or was it always?), and super straightforward, small piece code to boot, so it makes sense that it doesn't need a whole lot of updates => totally legit to pull in.
   - filter/ transform the parsed tree so it doesn't contain JSXxxx nodes anymore - I'm not interested in those anyway.
 My estimation is that this will be non-trivial to do right.

-**=> not a viable option for the short term**

-## Alternative: acorn_loose
+## Alternative: acorn_loose (not chosen)

 Observing